Set Home Location

 Indigenous Peoples' Day: A Public Holiday?

-Indigenous Peoples' Day is not a public holiday, though it is recognized as a public holiday in some states and cities across the United States.
+Indigenous Peoples' Day is not a federal public holiday, though it is recognized as a public holiday in some states and cities across the United States.
 Businesses, offices, and schools follow regular opening hours, though some may adjust their schedules to accommodate observances and events honoring Indigenous cultures nationwide.

 A young artist dressed in traditional Native American attire dances at a powwow, showcasing cultural pride and heritage.